MohamedAlabasy/Nest.JS-Articles-System/README.md

 │   │
 │   ├── middleware
 │   │   ├── check-tokens.middleware.ts => `for check tokens on all requests`
-│   │   └── logger.middleware.middleware.ts => `for log url, method and statue of requests`
+│   │   └── logger.middleware.middleware.ts => `for log URL, method and statute of requests`
 │   │
 │   │
 │   ├── models